jameshanlon/jameshanlon.github.io/content/hex-processor.md

 - [VSPL](https://www.cl.cam.ac.uk/~mr10/VSPL.html), is a very simple
   programming language designed to be used as a case study for comparing compiler implementations.
-The provided source distribution includes several implemenations of VSPL in different languages.
+The provided source distribution includes several implementations of VSPL in different languages.